 Associate Professor of Media, Culture, and Communication

-Helga previously worked as a researcher and strategic analyst at a multinational media conglomerate, and, later, as an internet consultant.
-She has lived in various parts of North America, Europe, and the Middle East, which has resulted in border-crossings of various kinds and the ability to fluently communicate in six languages.
-When not wearing her academic hat, Helga is behind the camera as a photographer and documentary film-maker, and trying to learn her seventh language.
+Before academia, Helga worked as a researcher and strategic analyst at a multinational media conglomerate and as an internet consultant.
+She has lived in various parts of North America, Europe, and the Middle East, which has resulted in border-crossings of various kinds, an obsession with im/mobility, and the ability to fluently communicate in six languages.
+Helga also spends time behind a camera, as a photographer and documentary film-maker.

 - Media and hi-tech infrastructure and materiality